Cooltech Medical Homepage

 What indications is the CoolStat designed to treat?

-The CoolStat is not currently approved by the FDA as a therapy for any indication.
-The device is currently being used in clinical studies in neurogenic fever (central fever) that can develop following a stroke, traumatic brain injury, seizures and metabolic encephalopathy.
-We expect the clinical studies to be completed by the end of 2020.
-We are also exploring the use of the CoolStat to initiate mild hypothermia in a pre-hospital setting, post sudden cardiac arrest, and we have seen positive early results using the CoolStat to reduce or eliminate the pain from migraine.
+CoolStat has not yet been cleared or approved for use.
+It is currently designated for investigational use only.
+The device is currently being used in clinical studies in neurogenic fever (central fever) that can develop following a stroke, traumatic brain injury, seizure and metabolic encephalopathy.
+The first multi-center clinical study using CoolStat was completed in 2022.
+We are also exploring the use of CoolStat to initiate mild hypothermia in a pre-hospital setting, post sudden cardiac arrest, and we have seen positive early results using transnasal cooling to reduce or eliminate the pain from migraine.

 PUBLICATIONS